 Because acupuncture is drug-free, side effects are minimal.
 It is important to have eaten the day of treatment and some people feel “spacey” or sleepy after treatments so plan accordingly.
 Please alert our practitioners if you have a pacemaker, blood clotting disorders, herb allergies, take a blood thinner or are pregnant so that the appropriate precautions are taken.
 Our extensive training ensures a safe and effective experience at Vitality Acupuncture and Integrative Medicine in Savannah.

 Does insurance cover acupuncture?

-Some insurance plans cover acupuncture, so please check with your insurance provider.
-We currently bill and submit insurance claims for SCAD and Gulfstream insurance.
-For all other insurance providers, Vitality Acupuncture and Integrative Medicine can check for acupuncture coverage prior to the first visit, please contact us and have the insurance card available.
+There are insurance plans that do cover acupuncture, it all depends on the policy.
+We currently bill and submit insurance claims for SCAD, Gulfstream and any insurance company where we are in network.
+Vitality Acupuncture and Integrative Medicine can check for acupuncture coverage prior to the first visit, please contact us and have the insurance card available.
 SCAD and Gulfstream are among some of the companies that currently cover acupuncture in Savannah.

 How many visits do I need?

 The number of visits varies patient to patient and can be related to how long you have had your health problems.
 A treatment protocol and an estimation of duration and frequency of visits will be discussed during your initial consultation.